 Each year, registered student organizations must re-register with the University in order to maintain their official status and access to University resources and support.

-Note: New Student Organization Registration runs from June 1st (2021) to April 15th (2022) every year.
+Note: New Student Organization Registration runs from April 15th (2023) to March 31st (2024) every year.
 To learn more about how to register a new organization, visit our New Organizations page.

 - Register on WVUEngage by visiting WVUEngage's registration page and searching for your organization name.